 Students must receive a credit in either Honors or AP Psychology to complete the nursing assistant program.

 Students are responsible for the cost of the testing and joining the registry.
 The State of Maryland's Department of Health and Mental Hygiene requires registration to be eligible for employment.
 Students are responsible for fees associated with finger-printing and criminal background check required for Maryland State Board Testing.

-Beginning in 2018-19 students must pay for fingerprinting fees for criminal background check, drug testing, and immunizations, including the flu shot before beginning the clinical portion of the course within community healthcare facilities.
+Beginning in 2018-19 students must pay for fingerprinting fees for criminal background check, drug testing, and immunizations, including the flu shot and COVID-19 (if required by the host facility where clinicals will take place) before beginning the clinical portion of the course within community healthcare facilities.